ecorvo/php_to_csv/README.md

-php_to_csv
+Export to CSV – PHP
 ==========

-Output CSV format using PHP
+Simple php function to easily create and download a CSV file form an Array.